engage-so/engage-so.github.io/_docs/integrations/stripe.md

 ## Data we collect
 We collect different data for the supported events so you can use them to create customer segments and use them as [personalization tags](/docs/guides/tags) within your automation messages.

-Important note: For easier use, the amount data is converted from the smallest unit sent by Stripe to a hundredth.
-For example, Stripe sends 100p for a dollar payment but we convert it to 1.
+Important note: For easier use, the amount data is converted from the minor unit sent by Stripe to the monetary unit.
+For example, Stripe sends 100 (Cent) for a dollar payment but we convert it to 1 (Dollar).
 Engage’s personalization tag engine is built on [Liquid template language](https://shopify.github.io/liquid/), so you can multiply by 100 to convert back, e.g {%raw%}`{{ event.amount | times: 100 }}`{%endraw%}

 ### Event data